SoftInstigate/restheart-website/docs/try.md

 {: mt-4}
 ## A Simple Web Application

-This simple Web Application is hosted at StackBlitz and provides a table view of the documents stored in the MongoDB collection `messages`.
-A simple form allows to create a new document.
+This is a very simple Web Application hosted at StackBlitz.
+It shows a table of the *message* documents stored in a MongoDB collection and provides a simple form to create a new *message* document.

 {: .bs-callout.bs-callout-info}
-Click on `Editor` button to open the code of `service.ts`.
+Click on `Editor` button and open the code of `service.ts`.
 You'll see how is easy interacting with the RESTHeart API!

 <div id="demo"></div>